Planning ahead will help you get ready to open a health care center. This section includes:

 - Look through the sign catalog to see what signs are available.

 Additional supplies to have ready

-- Stock basic supplies like scissors, sturdy tape, permanent markers and blank paper for making and hanging impromptu signs, and petroleum jelly for assembling and adjusting hardware.
+- Basic supplies like scissors, sturdy tape, zip ties, permanent markers and blank paper for making and hanging impromptu signs.